decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 8: Wait for Testnet Node/Wallet to Sync

-Take a break, this may take awhile.
-Your CPU will be taxed heavily during this syncing.
+Take a break, this may take a while.

 > Step 9: Create a Public Key Address to Use the Stakepool